-On Nov.
-19, 2019 we held an open house in Saskatoon.
-We introduced the Sutherland Power Line Project (now Preston Crossing Power Line Project).
-We received many inputs and answered various questions about the project.
+In 2019 we held an open house in Saskatoon.
+We introduced the Sutherland Power Line Project — now named the Preston Crossing Power Line Project.
+We received lots of feedback and answered various questions about the project.
 We’ve compiled that feedback into a summary of what we heard.
 The themes of that report include:

 - Trees and green space